 In my recent survey of early Christian writings a recurring theme has emerged from the early church: the question of authority.
 Who holds claim to the true theology?
 What does it mean to be a heretic?
-Which are the authoritative gospels?
-As time went on, there became a desperate need to institutionalize the new faith via a statement of orthodoxy.
+Which writings are the authoritative sacred scriptures?
+As time passed, there became a desperate need to institutionalize the new faith via a statement of orthodoxy.

 Apparently, the last straw was a dispute between a priest of Alexandria named Arius who had an argument with Pope Alexander of Alexandria regarding the true divinity of “the son” versus “the father.”
 In 325, a council was convened at Nicaea (present-day Iznik in northwestern Turkey) to establish certain orthodoxies for the faith.
 Roman Emperor Constantine invited all of the Christian bishops (about 1,000 in the East and 800 in the West), but a much smaller group attended, perhaps a few hundred men, including familiar names like Eusebius, Athanasius, and Jerome.

 A universal creed was developed for all Christendom (an ‘ecumenical’ creed -a word coming from the Greek meaning “inhabited of the whole world”).
 The creed became known in Latin as Symbolum Nicaenum.
 A handful of decades later in 381, another council at Constantinople was convened to edit and revise the creed.
 It has been variously edited and revised over the centuries, but in all it has remained fairly consistent to the original message.

 Being raised in the Catholic tradition, here is the Nicene Creed I recall hearing in church (the modern English translation that was adopted in the United States during the 1970s, after the death of Latin masses and prayers):

 We believe in one Lord, Jesus Christ,

 true God from true God,